Zygomatic Implants · Hospital-Based Surgery · Head of Implantology Dr. Tran Thanh Phong · Last reviewed May 2026

 Are zygomatic implants safe?

 Yes, when performed by trained surgeons in appropriate facilities.
-Zygomatic implants have been used since 1998 with documented long-term success rates above 95 percent.
-Picasso performs all zygomatic surgery at our hospital-based branches under general anaesthesia with full medical support on-site.
+Zygomatic implants have been used since 1998 with documented long-term success rates above 95%.
+Picasso performs all zygomatic surgery at our two hospital-based branches under qualified anaesthesiologists with full medical support on-site.

 How long does zygomatic implant treatment take?